Top 10 Strongest Land Animals

 This should be AT LEAST 4 they carry a lot and are used just for lifting heavy stuff

-Snake Snakes are elongated, limbless, carnivorous reptiles of the suborder Serpentes.
-Like all other squamates, snakes are ectothermic, amniote vertebrates covered in overlapping scales.
-Many species of snakes have skulls with several more joints than their lizard ancestors, enabling them to swallow prey... read more
+Snakes are elongated, limbless, carnivorous reptiles of the suborder Serpentes.
+Like all other squamates, they are ectothermic, amniote vertebrates covered in overlapping scales.
+Many species have skulls with several more joints than their lizard ancestors, enabling them to swallow prey much larger than... read more

 The green anaconda is one of the strongest if not the strongest animal on a Earth.
 I mean with just its body, it constricts things to death!
 Overall, Constricting snakes are the best